 Someone with an economics degree might work as an analyst, tracking sales, costs, and profits for a business to see how that compares with the national average.
 Conerly advises the economics major to go out and identify the jobs that will make use of his or her training, even if they don’t, on the surface, seem to be relevant.
 He notes that the Internet and health care sectors, in particular, have expanding need of analysts.

-Graphic designers are typically employed in advertising, public relations, publishing, or specialized design services.
+Graphic designers are typically employed in advertising, PR Agencies, publishing, or specialized design services.
 Their creativity provides a visual image for a business product by developing the layout and production design for magazines, brochures, advertisements, and reports.
 To do their work, graphic designers are adept at using their own artistic skills as well as computer software.

 Growth in the field is expected to increase by seven percent from 2012-2022, with an annual median salary of $44,150 as of 2012.